Overview of South Dakota Taxes

 How You Can Affect Your South Dakota Paycheck

-South Dakotans can also elect to maximize their paycheck by contributing more to a 401(k) retirement account.
-The money you put into a 401(k) or 403(b) is taken from your wages before taxes are applied.
-So increasing your contribution actually lowers your taxable income.
 Putting funds into a health savings account (HSA) or flexible spending account (FSA), if your employer offers them, works in a similar fashion.
-You can use the funds you put into these accounts for health-related expenses like medical copays or prescriptions.
+You can use the funds you put into these accounts for health-related expenses, like medical copays or prescriptions.
 However, it's important to keep in mind that there is an expiration date on money you put into an FSA.
-Only $500 will roll over from year to year.
+Only a certain amount will roll over from year to year.
+If you contribute more than the year's limit to an FSA but you don’t use it all within the year, you can kiss it goodbye.